Skip to contents

 admixMod

-(list) A list of objects of class 'admix_model', containing useful information about distributions and parameters.
+A list of objects of class admix_model, containing useful information about distributions and parameters.

 The estimation method to be applied.
-Can be one of 'BVdk' (Bordes and Vandekerkhove estimator), 'PS' (Patra and Sen estimator), or 'IBM' (Inversion Best-Matching approach).
-The same estimation method is performed on each sample.
-Important note: estimation by 'IBM' is unbiased only under H0, meaning that choosing this method requires to perform previously the test hypothesis between the pairs of samples.
-For further details, see section 'Details' below.
+Can be one of 'BVdk' (Bordes and Vandekerkhove estimator), 'PS' (Patra and Sen estimator), or 'IBM' (Inversion Best-Matching approach) in the continuous case (continuous random variable).
+Only 'IBM' for discrete random variables.
+The same estimation method is performed on each sample if several samples are provided.

 Value